bitcoin-s/bitcoin-s/docs/core/dlc.md

 ## OracleOutcome

-[OracleOutcome]s correspond one-to-one with DLC execution paths (and with CETs).
+[OracleOutcome](https://github.com/bitcoin-s/bitcoin-s/blob/master/core/src/main/scala/org/bitcoins/core/protocol/dlc/OracleOutcome.scala)s correspond one-to-one with DLC execution paths (and with CETs).
 An `OracleOutcome` contains information about which oracles signed what, but storing only the information actually used for DLC execution and not extra unneeded information such as what additional oracles signed.

 This trait also exposes an endpoint to the aggregate signature point (aka adaptor point) corresponding to this outcome which is used during CET signing, as well as an endpoint to compute the aggregate nonce.

 ## DLCStatus

-[DLCStatus.scala] contains the DLC state machine comprised of the states `[Offered, Accepted, Signed, Broadcasted, Confirmed, Claimed, RemoteClaimed, Refunded]` each of which contain all relevant P2P messages and on-chain transactions.
+[DLCStatus.scala](https://github.com/bitcoin-s/bitcoin-s/blob/master/core/src/main/scala/org/bitcoins/core/protocol/dlc/DLCStatus.scala) contains the DLC state machine comprised of the states `[Offered, Accepted, Signed, Broadcasted, Confirmed, Claimed, RemoteClaimed, Refunded]` each of which contain all relevant P2P messages and on-chain transactions.

 The `DLCStatus` object also contains many useful utility functions to extract and compute various things from a `DLCStatus` such as transaction ids and even computing the [OracleOutcome](#OracleOutcome) and aggregate oracle signature from on-chain information in the case that one's remote counter-party initiates execution.

 ## ContractInfo

-[ContractInfo] wraps a [ContractDescriptor] and an [OracleInfo] and provides the complete external-facing interface needed during DLC setup and execution.
+[ContractInfo](https://github.com/bitcoin-s/bitcoin-s/blob/master/core/src/main/scala/org/bitcoins/core/protocol/dlc/ContractInfo.scala) wraps a [ContractDescriptor](https://github.com/bitcoin-s/bitcoin-s/blob/master/core/src/main/scala/org/bitcoins/core/protocol/dlc/ContractDescriptor.scala) and an [OracleInfo](https://github.com/bitcoin-s/bitcoin-s/blob/master/core/src/main/scala/org/bitcoins/core/protocol/dlc/OracleInfo.scala) and provides the complete external-facing interface needed during DLC setup and execution.
 A `ContractInfo` fully determines a DLC up to the choice of public keys and funding UTXOs to be used.
 One of its most important functions is `allOutcomesAndPayouts` which computes the entire set of [OracleOutcome](#OracleOutcome)s and their corresponding payouts.
 Most of its other functions utilize that set to do all sorts of things such as retrieving payouts or finding an outcome given `OracleSignatures`.

 ```scala mdoc:to-string
 val descriptor = NumericContractDescriptor(curve, numDigits = 15, roundTo100)